 Next we sought to quantify the cancer DNA fraction [AU: What does “cancer DNA fraction” mean? “fraction of DNA from cancer cells relative to that from noncancerous cells”?
 Please clarify.] in plasma samples from patients with cancer using deconvolution analysis (Online Methods).
-We used the reference data from the biopsies of primary cancers (lung cancer tissue and colorectal cancer tissue) and ten healthy tissues and estimated that a predominant fraction [AU: Of what?
+We used the reference data from the biopsies of primary cancers (lung cancer tissue and colorectal cancer tissue) and ten healthy tissues and estimated that a predominant fraction of DNA [AU: Of what?
 Please clarify.]
 (72.0%; IQR = 40%) in the plasma from healthy individuals and patients with cancer were contributed by white blood cells, which is consistent with the levels reported recently based on shallow WGBS [AU: What does this mean?
 Please clarify.]
 (69.4%)9.
-Primary tumor and normal tissue of origin contributed at the similar levels of 2.3% (IQR = 3.7%) and 3.0% (IQR = 4.4%) [AU: Not sure what this sentence means.
+DNA from the primary tumor and normal tissue of origin was present at the similar levels of 2.3% (IQR = 3.7%) and 3.0% (IQR = 4.4%) [AU: Not sure what this sentence means.
 Please clarify.].
 In contrast, when we applied the same deconvolution analysis to plasma samples from healthy individuals [AU: Edited for clarity.
-Ok?], we found only residual plasma fragments with a tumor signature [AU: Not sure what this means.
+Ok?], we found only residual amount of plasma DNA fragments with a tumor signature [AU: Not sure what this means.
 What are plasma fragments?
 Please clarify.]
-(0.17%, IQR = 2.9% for colorectal cancer tissue, and 1.0%, IQR = 3.1% for lung cancer tissue), which were significantly lower (P = 3.4 × 105 for colorectal cancer tissue and P = 5.2 × 1010 for lung cancer tissue, by two-sample t-test) than cancer plasma [AU: The sentence is not clear.
+(0.17%, IQR = 2.9% for colorectal cancer tissue, and 1.0%, IQR = 3.1% for lung cancer tissue), which were significantly lower (P = 3.4 × 105 for colorectal cancer tissue and P = 5.2 × 1010 for lung cancer tissue, by two-sample t-test) than what we detected in cancer patient’s plasma [AU: The sentence is not clear.
 Please rephrase to clarify.].
 We also found that 23/30 CCP samples and only 10/75 NCP samples had detectable contribution from colorectal cancer tissue, whereas 26/29 LCP samples and 20/75 NCP samples had detectable contribution from lung cancer tissue (Supplementary Fig. 8).
 Therefore, cfDNA contains a relatively stable fraction of molecules that are released from various normal tissues, whereas tumor cells from patients with cancer released DNA molecules at higher levels than normal tissues (Supplementary Table 7).
-The fractions of white blood cells observed were lower than those reported previously9 and is likely due to the inclusion of ten normal tissue types [AU: Do you mean “ten samples from healthy individuals”?] in the deconvolution analysis.
+The fractions of white blood cells observed were lower than those reported previously9 and is likely due to the inclusion of more normal tissue types as the references (ten instead of four) [AU: Do you mean “ten samples from healthy individuals”?] in the deconvolution analysis.